 Questions to Ask Your Rabbi

 As families prepare for their bnei mitzvah, there are many details to work out.
-As a tutor, I focus on my field of expertise, Hebrew.
-But I’ve come to recognize and have mapped out a set of questions that are outside of the scope of Hebrew.
-Please be sure to ask these of your synagogue or rabbi:
+While my focus as a tutor is on Hebrew, I’ve identified several important questions that fall outside of that scope.
+Please be sure to obtain the following information from your synagogue or rabbi:

 Portion

 • What is our student’s Torah portion called?
-What is the story it tells?
+What story does it tell?

 • Will our student perform a traditional/full aliyah?
 How many verses is that, in total?
-(Most verses read as long, unpunctuated, run-on sentences; a few are brief.)
+(Most verses read as long, unpunctuated, run-on sentences, though some are brief.)

-• Will our student be sharing the bima (or floor) with other bnei mitzvah?
+• Will our student be sharing the bima (floor/stage) with other bnei mitzvah?

-• Will there be another person nearby on the bima to cue to our student, should they get stuck midway?
+• Will there be someone nearby on the bima to cue to our student if they get stuck?

 • Beside the Torah portion, what else should our student prepare?